umerkhan791/Pearls-AQI-Predictor/README.md

 AQICN_TOKEN=your_aqicn_token
 ```

-Do not commit API keys or secrets to version control.
+Never commit API keys or secrets to version control.

 ---